 What is the Southern Regional Assembly

-The Southern Regional Assembly established on 1st January 2015, is one of three Assemblies in the Republic of Ireland following on from the dissolution of the BMW and Southern & Eastern Regional Assemblies.
+The Southern Regional Assembly was established on 1st January 2015.
+It is one of three Assemblies in Ireland following on from the dissolution of the BMW and Southern & Eastern Regional Assemblies.
 The Southern Regional Assembly consists of 35 local representatives.
 The composition of members on the Assembly is 27 councillors from constituent local authorities in the Southern Region.
-The remaining 8 councillors are members of the Committee of the Regions and they are appointed to the Assembly on that basis.
+The remaining 8 Councillors are members of the Committee of the Regions and they are appointed to the Assembly on that basis.

 What is the Southern Region?

 The Southern Region consists of 10 Local Authority areas: Carlow, Tipperary, Waterford City & County, Wexford, Kilkenny, Cork City, Cork County, Kerry, Clare, and Limerick City & County.

 What is the role of the Southern Regional Assembly?

 The role of the Southern Regional Assembly is: